FAQ

 What Is The Username/Password?!?

-The information is contained in Readme.txt (part of the VirtualBSD.zip archive) and displayed at every login screen, but it's been asked often enough that is worth repeating it here:
+The information is contained in Readme.txt (part of the VirtualBSD-90.zip archive) but it's been asked often enough that is worth repeating it here:

 Username: virtualbsd